cbensimon/viewportunits-polyfill/README.md

 # viewportunits-polyfill
-Fix viewport units bugs and enables using them inside `calc` function
+Fix viewport unit bugs and enables using them inside `calc` function

 Enables only on :
 * iOS < 8